Tips On How To Shape A Goatee

 A very important piece of advice is that when you are shaving close to the definition line of your goatee, never shave inwards towards the goatee.
-You skin is soft and slippery at this stage and the razor can easily cut more than what you would have wanted to.
-I always put the razor on the border line and shave away from the line.
+Your skin is soft and slippery at this stage and the razor can easily cut more than what you would have wanted to.
+I always put the razor on the borderline and shave away from the line.

 The above point becomes even more important if you are using an open comb safety razor as these razor tend to be more aggressive and you may end up going too far if done in a hurry.

 If I shave the neck, I move the razor vertically downwards and if I shave the chin area, I shave away towards my ears.
-Can´t tell you how many times I have ended up with a weird looking goatee due to a simple slip of razor resulting in cutting too much on one side.
+I can’t tell you how many times I have ended up with a weird looking goatee due to a simple slip of razor resulting in cutting too much on one side.